 Both sexes fully winged.
-Body brown, tarsi yellow, mid and hind tibiae yellow at base and apex; antennal segment III mainly yellow, IV–VI yellow in basal half but brown distally; fore wings pale with weak shading medially.
-Head reticulate, slightly broader across cheeks than across eyes; cheeks with prominent tubercles; eyes large; postocular setae capitate, posterior to mid-point of eye; maxillary stylets retracted to eyes, close together medially.
-Antennae 8-segmented; segment III with 3 sensoria, IV with 4 sensoria; VIII constricted to basal neck.
-Pronotum reticulate, weakly medially, with five pairs of capitate major setae; basantra absent.
+Body brown; tarsi yellowish, also mid and hind tibiae at base and apex; antennal segment III mainly yellow, IV–VI yellow in basal half but brown distally; fore wings pale with weak shading medially; major setae pale.
+Antennae 8-segmented; III with 3 sense cones, IV with 4 sense cones; VIII constricted to basal neck.
+Head reticulate, slightly broader across cheeks than across eyes; cheeks with about 4 prominent tubercles; eyes large; postocular setae bluntly capitate, arising lateral to mid-point of eye; maxillary stylets retracted to eyes, close together medially.
+Pronotum reticulate laterally, sculpture weak or absent medially; with five pairs of weakly capitate major setae.
+Prosternal basantra absent; mesopresternum formed of 3 sclerites; metathoracic sternopleural sutures long.
 Fore tarsus with tooth.
 Metanotum reticulate.
-Fore wings parallel sided, with more than 30 duplicated cilia; sub-basal setae S3 finely acute, S1 & S2 capitate.
-Pelta triangular with sinuate lateral margins, reticulate; tergites II–VII each with two pairs of slender sigmoid wing-retaining setae; tergite IX setae S1 shorter than half of tube length.
+Fore wings parallel sided, with more than 30 duplicated cilia; sub-basal setae S3 finely acute, S1 and S2 capitate.
+Pelta reticulate, triangular with sinuate lateral margins; tergites II–VII each with two pairs of slender sigmoid wing-retaining setae; tergite IX setae S1 shorter than half of tube length.

 Male scarcely smaller than female; tergite IX setae S2 stout and blunt; sternite VIII without pore plate.